iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 The non-convex problem initialized at random will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
 Either we initialize a neuron for each activation and it will reach the global optima (__left__), or two of them will end up in the same pattern (__right__), activating the same data point.

-In this case, the convex equivalent problem
+In the case of two neurons, the convex equivalent problem

 <p>
 \begin{equation}